joseph-flinn/site/frontend/posts/consuming-books.md

 their work) and thinking that everyone around you are fools.

 ## 127
-Organization and structure are necessary for the smooth operations that leads to success.
+Organization and structure are necessary for the smooth operations that lead to success.

 ## 128